 6. The Relative Management and Cooperation of the Upper Levels of Defence Intelligence in the United Kingdom and United States

-James Thomson has worked within the intelligence and security spheres for over thirty years and he received his PhD from Brunel University, UK.
+James Thomson has worked within the intelligence and security spheres for over 30 years, and he has received his PhD from Brunel University, UK.